mosadd1X/novelforge-ai/docs/contributing.md

 layout: default
 title: Contributing Guidelines
 nav_order: 7
-description: "Guidelines and instructions for contributing to the Ebook Generator project"
+description: 'Guidelines and instructions for contributing to the Ebook Generator project'
 permalink: /contributing
 ---

 # Contributing to Ebook Generator

 {: .no_toc }

 Thank you for considering contributing to the Ebook Generator project!
 This document provides guidelines and instructions for contributing.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---